mysterycommand/palindromejs/README.md

 I also found this [Jay](https://github.com/incrementalco/jay) library's [typing](https://github.com/incrementalco/jay/blob/master/src/typing.js) stuff handy in thinking through some of the issues.

 And this [discussion of inheritence](https://github.com/jashkenas/coffee-script/issues/242) and `class` in CoffeeScript has lots of great info, including links to [Class Warfare: Classes vs. Prototypes](http://www.laputan.org/reflection/warfare.html) and [The Early History of Smalltalk](http://jashkenas.s3.amazonaws.com/misc/Smallhistory.pdf).

+Also found [JavaScript object creation: Learning to live without "new"](http://www.adobe.com/devnet/html5/articles/javascript-object-creation.html) from February 2012.
+It's doing something similar, but I'd like to keep 'new' for object creation for reason noted above.